-- 1) Higher efficiency compared to traditional solutions - 2) Higher effectiveness compared to traditional solutions - 3) The creation of new social relationships enabling the actors to take part in collaborative processes of value creation.
-The European Commission (2017), with an institutional definition, has focused its attention on the need for effectiveness of social innovation processes, while Murray
+- 1) higher efficiency compared to traditional solutions - 2) higher effectiveness compared to traditional solutions - creation of new social relationships enabling the actors to take part in collaborative processes of value creation.

-(Murray et al. 2010) stresses the dual social meaning of this innovation (social for the challenges it addresses, social due to the typology of relationships that are triggered by the processes).
-Phills, changing point of view, shifts the attention from the processes to the generated value, believing that the peculiar characteristic of social innovation initiatives is the primarily social, rather than individual, destination of generated value (Phills et al. 2008).
-Herrera emphasizes the consequences on the behaviour of organizations and the opportunity for these processes to meet CSR strategies of companies precisely because of this hybridization, become institutionalized strategies of corporate social innovation (Herrera 2015) and in the same way, but from another point of view, Murdock and Nicholls (2012) lead social innovation back to the need to re-contextualize the public function to pursue objectives of public value, justice and equity.
+The European Commission (2017), with an institutional definition, has focused its attention on the need for effectiveness of social innovation processes, while Murray (Murray et al., 2010) stresses the dual social meaning of this innovation (social for the challenges it addresses, social due to the typology of relationships that are triggered by the processes).
+Phills, changing point of view, shifts the attention from the processes to the generated value, believing that the peculiar characteristic of social innovation initiatives is the primarily social, rather than individual, destination of generated value (Phills et al., 2008).
+Herrera emphasizes the consequences on the behaviour of organizations and the opportunity for these processes to meet CSR (Corporate Social Responsibility) strategies of companies which, precisely because of this hybridization, become institutionalized strategies of corporate social innovation (Herrera, 2015) and in the same way, but from another point of view, Nicholls and Murdock (2012) lead SI back to the need to re-contextualize the public function to pursue objectives of public value, justice and equity.

 The complex nature of SI raises the issue of evaluation (Hervieux and Voltan, 2019), questioning the role and characteristics of social impact assessment (SIA).
 How to grasp the system's changes due to SI is at the core of a lively debate.
-According to Antadze and Westley (2012) multiple outcomes should always be considered and standardized metrics are neither possible or desired.
+According to Westley and Antadze (2010) multiple outcomes should always be considered, and standardized metrics are neither possible or desired.
 Hervieux and Voltan (2019) describe SIA as the lens that must encapsulate systems' change interrelated with the complex nature of social problems.

-Westeley and Antadze (2010) claim that, in order to structurally change routines and construction of previous authorities, processes of social innovation require durability and impact.
-This particularly peculiar for our analysis, is declined in social impact and, in this sense, can be seen as something broader than a completion of instances mere accountability: it represents the signal that enables interaction between multiple social actors with the aim of transforming previous relationships towards collaborative forms that generate impact and therefore can last over time, as Westeley and Antadze suggest.
+Westley and Antadze (2010) claim that, in order to structurally change routines and construction of previous authorities, processes of social innovation require durability and impact.
+This aspect, particularly peculiar for our analysis, is declined in social impact and, in this sense, can be seen as something broader than a mere completion of instances of accountability: it represents the signal that enables interaction between multiple social actors with the aim of transforming previous relationships towards new collaborative forms that generate impact and therefore can last over time, as Westley and Antadze suggest.

-How to assess the achievement of social goals leads to the stream of studies related to Social Impact Assessment (SIA).
-SIA is a challenging topic as it combines social research, public involvement, planning, and management of social change (Bakar, Osman, Bachok, Zen 2014) and is at the centre of social innovation debate.
-The main challenge of SIA consists in the conversion of qualitative data regarding the achievement of a social mission into quantitative metrics (Grieco et al. 2015).
+How to assess the achievement of social goals leads to the stream of studies related to SIA.
+SIA is a challenging topic as it combines social research, public involvement, planning, and management of social change (Bakar et al., 2014) and is at the centre of social innovation debate.
+The main challenge of SIA consists in the conversion of qualitative data regarding the achievement of a social mission into quantitative metrics (Grieco et al., 2015).
 Arvidson and Lyon (2014) state that social impact can be perceived as a social construction.
-The complexity of SIA lies in the lack of a clear definition of what is meant by 'social' (Barman 2007; Lyon & Sepulveda 2009; Hall 2012).
-This opens social impact to interpretations of the concept as measured through its evaluation (Arvidson and Lyon 2014).
-Around the world, 76 models for SIA have been mapped (Grieco et al. 2015).
-Theory of Change (ToC) and the Impact value chain (Clark et.al 2004) logic are usually behind the most used SIA models.
+The complexity of SIA lies in the lack of a clear definition of what is meant by 'social' (Barman, 2007; Lyon and Sepulveda, 2009; Hall, 2014).
+This opens social impact to interpretations of the concept as measured through its evaluation (Arvidson and Lyon, 2014).
+Around the world, 76 models for SIA have been mapped (Grieco et al., 2015).
+Theory of Change (ToC) and the Impact value chain (Clark et al., 2004) logic are usually behind the most used SIA models.